SukkaW/fast-cidr-tools/README.md

   - `cidr-tools` sort the return value of `merge` and `exclude` by default. `fast-cidr-tools`'s sort is opt-in.
   - And many more.
 - Avoid unnecessary string operations.
-  - how `cidr-tools` and `fast-cidr-tools` calculate 'biggest power of two':
+  - how `cidr-tools` and `fast-cidr-tools` calculate the "biggest power of two":
     ```tsx
     // cidr-tools
     function biggestPowerOfTwo(num) {
       if (num === 0n) return 0n;
+      // Notice the slow toString(2) and re-cast length into BigInt
       return 2n ** BigInt(String(num.toString(2).length - 1));
     }

     // fast-cidr-tools
+    // Not the actual implementation: fast-cidr-tools actually inlines the calculation
+    // for better performance
     const uint64 = new BigUint64Array(1);
     const uint32 = new Uint32Array(uint64.buffer);
     function clz64(bigint: bigint) {